The 5 boldest attack plans in American military history

-It takes some real intestinal fortitude to plan, fight and lead during wartime, no matter what level of a military you’re working in.
-There are times when things just don’t go as planned, because after all, the first casualty of war is the plan.
+It takes some real intestinal fortitude to plan, fight and lead during wartime, no matter what level of a military you're working in.
+There are times when things just don’t go as planned, because after all, the first casualty of war are attack plans.

 When things get rocky and the situation calls for dramatic action, it takes some real chutzpah to be able to make the hard decision of making an all-out ballsy, but unexpected move on the battlefield.
 Some of them are successful, others are not, but when they do work, the victory can echo through the ages.

 These are some of those victories.

 In the late 1840s, the U.S. Army wasn’t the mighty Army of One we know today.
 In January 1845, the United States had little more than 3,000 troops along the border with Mexico.
 But its greatest weapon was its unity and prosperity.
 Mexico, on the other hand, was divided and weak following a civil war.
 Still, the Army and Navy were both very small.

 So when war did break out, Gen. Winfield Scott decided on invading Mexico through Veracruz, he was going in outnumbered and among a hostile population with stretched and unsure supply lines.
 Still, despite all of the odds and having to fight more battles than expected, Scott was able to capture Vercruz and march on Mexico City, forcing Mexican Gen. Antonia Lopez de Santa Anna’s surrender.